 At the beginning of the 19th century a man named Joseph Lancaster (1778-1838) invented a new method of educating the working class.
 In the Lancaster system the most able pupils were made monitors and they were put in charge of other pupils.
 The monitors were taught early in the day before the other children arrived.
 When they did the monitors taught them.

 In 1811 the National Society for Promoting the Education of the Poor in the Principle of the Established Church (The Church of England) was formed.
-Its schools were called National Schools and they followed the ideas of Bell.
-In 1814 non-conformists (Protestants who did not belong to the Church of England) formed the British and Foreign Schools Society, which followed Lancaster's ideas.
+Its schools were called National Schools.
+In 1814 non-conformists (Protestants who did not belong to the Church of England) formed the British and Foreign Schools Society.

 The state did not take responsibility for education until 1870.
 Forsters Education Act laid down that schools should be provided for all children.
 If there were not enough places in existing schools then board schools were built.
 In 1880 school was made compulsory for 5 to 10 year olds.
 However school was not free, except for the poorest children until 1891 when fees were abolished.
 From 1899 children were required to go to school until they were 12.